 IDA's significant accounting policies, as well as estimates made by Management, are integral to its financial reporting.
 While all of these policies require a certain level of judgment and estimates, significant policies require Management to make highly difficult, complex, and subjective judgments as these relate to matters inherently uncertain and susceptible to change.
-Note A to the financial statements contains a summary of IDA's significant accounting policies including a recently accounting discussion of issued pronouncements.
+Note A to the financial statements contains a summary of IDA's significant accounting policies including a discussion of recently issued accounting pronouncements.